 FL The indicated term is to be interpreted in formal logic.
 Terms without this symbol are not interpreted in formal logic.

-For the purpose of visualizing SBVR vocabularies, Annex C describes a non-normative interpretation of the figures in Clauses 7-21 and of figures in Annex G. Other non-normative notations used in Clauses 7 through 21 are explained in Annex A.
+For the purpose of visualizing entries in the SBVR Vocabulary, Annex C describes a non-normative interpretation of the figures in Clauses 7-21 and of figures in Annex G. Other non-normative notations used in Clauses 7 through 21 are explained in Annex A.

 Additional Information